Requirements to Obtain Your Arkansas Salesperson License

 In addition to being at least 18 years of age, you must also be a US citizen or permanent resident alien and show proof of high school graduation or equivalent.

-Step 1: Register for the 60 Hours of Required Education
+Step 2: Register for the 60 Hours of Required Education

+You must successfully complete 60 hours of Arkansas Real Estate Commission (AREC)-approved real estate education.
+You can complete the 60-hour requirement with our approved education.
 Select the course that's right for you on the Arkansas Salesperson Licensing Course page.

-Step 2: Complete Your Fingerprinting and Apply for your Real Estate License Examination
+Step 3: Complete Your Fingerprinting and Apply for your Real Estate License Examination

 Learn more about our Arkansas real estate licensing packages and start studying now!

-Step 3: Take the Arkansas and National Licensing Exam
+Step 4: Take the Arkansas and National Licensing Exam

-Step 4: Apply for Your Arkansas State License
+Step 5: Apply for Your Arkansas State License